bragehs/INF367A-DeforestationDrivers/README.md

 ### original_utils.py

 Contains all the classes and functions used in original approach.
 Includes everything from preprocessing to predictions.
-Some of the methods are also imported for use in later implementations.
+Some of the methods are also imported for use in other implementations.
 This file does not need be explicitly ran.

 ### prepare_dataset.ipynb